josefs/Gradualizer/talks/talk.md

 Thanks to

-* Viktor Söderqvist for hacking on the tool and general discussions
+* Viktor SÃ¶derqvist for hacking on the tool and general discussions
 * David Wahlstedt for discussions on type systems and general support

 ##